GautamDeepak/EMM/EMM_Prac_10.md

 ```
 ![Figure 1.
 Reference EVI Northern Australia](Prac10/l8scene.png)

 3. You might be wondering what WRS_PATH and WRS_ROW are.
 Well, each Landsat scene has a path and row number determining where the scene was collected from.
-Each scan from north to south gets a path number and within a path there are multiple images numbered sequentially in rows.
+Each scan from north to the south gets a path number and within a path, there are multiple images numbered sequentially in rows.
 This filtering approach is just another way of filtering images.
-Our traditional approach of filtering is as good as this one so dont stress if you dont understand this approach.
-Attach image belwo to demonstrate the path row and go to this link to learn more.
+Our traditional approach of filtering is as good as this one so don't stress if you don't understand this approach.
+The image below nicely demonstrate the path row.

 ![Figure 1.
 Reference EVI Northern Australia](Prac10/pathrow.png)

 4. Use the geometry tool to draw a polygon within the displayed scene.
 Rename the geometry to roi.
-This is the area where we want to generate the timelaps video.
+This is the area where we want to generate the timelapse video.

 ![Figure 1.
 Reference EVI Northern Australia](Prac10/roi.png)

-4. We are almost ready to export the timelaps video.
+4. We are almost ready to export the timelapse video.
 However, before exporting, we need to convert the Landsat 8 images to 8-bit.
 What does 8-bit mean?
 Well in current form the Landsat data contains pixel values ranged between 0 and 1.
-However, our display monitor (after we download data) expects a 8-bit data (values between 0 and 255) for appropriate visualisation.
-Use the script belwo to convert the collection to 8-bit.
+However, our display monitor (after we download data) expects 8-bit data (values between 0 and 255) for appropriate visualisation.
+Use the script below to convert the collection to 8-bit.

 ```JavaScript
 // Need to make the data 8-bit integer because the montior you are using displays images in 8bit